-Understanding the system of alphabetical and numerical co-ordinates used on the floor plans will help you locate what you are looking for in the building—whether a book, a storage locker, a room, or a collection other than (F) that is located in the Firestone Library, such as the Classics Collection (Clas), the Periodicals Reading Room (PR), and many others.When you step out of a public elevator on B Floor, look down at the large floor tile representing a compass card to orient yourself.
-(Newer compass cards have been installed on Floor 2 and Floor 3.)
-Bear in mind that north is towards Nassau Street and south is towards the Chapel.
-East is towards Washington Road.
-West is towards East Pyne and Chancellor Green.
+Understanding the system of alphabetical and numerical co-ordinates used on the floor plans will help you locate what you are looking for in the Firestone Library building—whether a book, a storage locker, a room, or a collection other than (F) that is housed in the building, such as the Classics Collection (Clas), the Current Periodicals Collection (PR), and others.

 The lettered rows run east and west and are marked from A to J (I is omitted) above B Floor and from A to P (I and O are omitted) on B and C Floors.

 Click on the “Where to find it” link in the catalog record for up-to-date information about the location of any item.